IgorLuka1976/SSRS_createProcedureWithListParametersAndMultichoice/README.md

 The first solution to this problem is to replace the data type of the parameter from INT to NVARCHAR(MAX). and now the question arises how to create a filter correctly in the procedure.

-If simple change from 'WHERE BusinessEntityID=@param1' To 'WHERE BusinessEntityID IN (@param1)', then procedure will saved without any error
+If simple change from 'WHERE BusinessEntityID=@param1' To 'WHERE BusinessEntityID IN (@param1)' and change type of parametr from INT to NVARCHAR(MAX)
+, then procedure will saved without any error
 , but it also won't work in SSRS Report: